Meriem4d/4d-for-ios/docs/CustomizeWithXcode-OpenXcode.md

 ## STEP 1.
 Generate your iOS Project

-* If your haven't built your project yet, go to step 2.
+* If you haven't built your project yet, go to step 2.
 * If you've already built your project, go to step 3.

 ## STEP 2.
 Build your Project